-Huffman has also worked closely with Texas legislators to draft legislation with far-reaching ramifications for water conservation and spearheaded the expansion of water protection funds for Austin, San Antonio and surrounding counties.
-These citizen-approved funds have generated more than half a billion dollars to protect water in two of the fastest growing cities in the country, and emerged as a proven best practice for cities needing a practical, customizable way to protect water quality and quantity.
+In her role as Texas state director, Huffman establishes conservation strategy and provides public policy leadership in order to advance The Nature Conservancy’s mission to protect the land and water on which all life depends.
+Under her leadership, the organization has been instrumental in the development and subsequent passage of the RESTORE Act, a landmark piece of federal legislation that dedicates 80% of penalties resulting from the 2010 Deepwater Horizon oil spill to affected Gulf Coast states.
+She has also worked closely with Texas legislators to draft legislation with far-reaching ramifications for statewide water conservation and spearheaded the expansion of water protection funds in Central Texas.
+Since 2000, these citizen approved water funds have generated nearly a billion dollars to protect drinking water in Austin and San Antonio, two of the fastest growing metro areas in the country.
+They have also emerged as a proven best practice for cities needing a practical, customizable way to protect water quality and quantity.

 Huffman: Stability in our Supply of Water is Key for New Growth (Houston Chronicle, September 28, 2013)

 More People, More Problems: Future-proofing our Cities (big think, August 9, 2013)

 Huffman: Nature's Canopy is Vital to Houston Region (Houston Chronicle, July 14, 2013)